naderio/nativescript-socket.io/README.md

 npm start
 ```

-the build and run the app
+then build and run the app

 ```
 cd ./demo